Derivative Portal Dark Matter

-Where the lines are contours that saturate the Planck experiment~\cite{Planck:2018vyg} observation of DM relic density, while the lightblue area are excluded by the Planck experiment, and the yellow area are excluded by the DM indirect detection bounds from Fermi-LAT experiment~\cite{Ambrogi:2018jqj,Fermi-LAT:2016uux} .
-There are four free parameters in the DPDM model, which are $m_{\chi},\ \epsilon,\ g_{\chi}$ and $m_{\hat{Z}^{\prime}}$ (the mass of mass eigenstates of $Z^{\prime}$), with the measured $Z$ boson mass being an input parameter.
-And we adopt the DM mass $m_{\chi}$ vs the kinetic mixing coupling $\epsilon$ and the gauge coupling $g_{\chi}$ in the left and right panel of Fig.~\ref{fig:res} respectively.
-In the left panel of Fig.~\ref{fig:res} we fix $g_{\chi}=0.1$ and use green line and blue line to denote cases where $m_{\hat{Z}^{\prime}}=1000~\mathrm{GeV}$ and $m_{\hat{Z}^{\prime}}=2000~\mathrm{GeV}$ respectively.
-In the right panel of Fig.~\ref{fig:res} we fix $m_{\hat{Z}^{\prime}}=1000~\mathrm{GeV}$ and use green line and blue line to denote cases where $\epsilon=0.01$ and $\epsilon=0.1$ respectively.
-Area below the lines is parameter space where DM relic density is larger than the Planck experiment observation, and thus these area is excluded by the Planck experiment.
-And there are dips which correspond to the resonant annihilation that happens when DM is around half of $m_{\hat{Z}^{\prime}}$.
-There are also dips around $m_{\hat{Z}^{\prime}}$ which are caused by DM coannihilating with the dark mediator $Z^{\prime}$.
+where the blue lines are contours that saturate the Planck experiment~\cite{Planck:2018vyg} observation of DM relic density, while the lightblue area are excluded by the Planck experiment, and the yellow area are excluded by the DM indirect detection bounds from Fermi-LAT experiment~\cite{Ambrogi:2018jqj,Fermi-LAT:2016uux} .
+There are four free parameters in the DPDM model, which are $m_{\chi},\ \epsilon,\ g_{\chi}$ and $m_{\hat{Z}^{\prime}}$ (the mass of mass eigenstates of $Z^{\prime}$), with the measured SM $Z$ boson mass being an input parameter.
+We adopt the DM mass $m_{\chi}$ vs the kinetic mixing coupling $\epsilon$ and the gauge coupling $g_{\chi}$ in the left and right panel of Fig.~\ref{fig:res} respectively.
+In the left panel of Fig.~\ref{fig:res} we fix $g_{\chi}=0.1$, and set the $Z^{\prime}$ mass in the upper and lower figure to be $m_{\hat{Z}^{\prime}}=1000~\mathrm{GeV}$ and $m_{\hat{Z}^{\prime}}=2000~\mathrm{GeV}$ respectively.
+In the right panel of Fig.~\ref{fig:res} we fix $m_{\hat{Z}^{\prime}}=1000~\mathrm{GeV}$, and set $\epsilon$ in the upper and lower figure to be $\epsilon=0.01$ and $\epsilon=0.1$ respectively.
+In Fig.~\ref{fig:res} the blue lines plus the white area are viable parameters space of DM.
+There are dips which correspond to the resonant annihilation that happens when DM is around half of $m_{\hat{Z}^{\prime}}$.
+For DM relic density there are also dips around $m_{\hat{Z}^{\prime}}$ which are caused by DM coannihilating with the dark mediator $Z^{\prime}$.
 For DM indirect detection there is no coannihilation since nowadays there is no $Z^{\prime}$ in space.